Free Introductory Lesson!

 A professional guitarist from the age of 16, Raymond has performed in styles from classical to jazz, blues and folk to rock, traveling extensively from California to New England.
 Raymond has a Bachelor’s degree in Composition and Theory from the University of the Pacific Conservatory of Music, and a Master's degree in Composition from the New England Conservatory of Music.
 As a guitarist he specializes in composition, open and obscure tunings, jazz arrangements and the gamut of classical repertoire.

-He has written and produced six acclaimed albums of original songs and solo guitar pieces, including his most recent release, “tunes from the blue fish.”
-In addition to his career as a top fingerstyle guitarist, Raymond also continues to compose and perform in the classical and modern music arenas, recently premiering a piece for guitar and flute at the first University of Massachusetts - Boston Faculty Composer's Forum, where he is a professor.
+He has written and produced nine acclaimed albums of original songs and solo guitar pieces, including his recent solo guitar releases; tunes from the blue fish vol 1, vol 2 and Open Tuning.
+In addition to his career as a top fingerstyle guitarist, Raymond also continues to compose and perform in the classical and modern music arenas.
+He's also an accomplished clawhammer banjo player and singer-songwriter, as highlighted on his 2013 release One Bright Light.

 His services as a teacher are very much in demand.
 All levels are welcome.